Jean-Haffner/FocusText/README.md

-The perfect text editor for stitching ideas: Any section that is preceded by two empty paragraphs starts a new chapter.
+### The perfect text editor for stitching ideas

+Any section that is preceded by two empty paragraphs starts a new chapter.
 Using the Chapters Tool (View > Chapters Tool), chapters can be rearranged in seconds, making it easy to reorganise your document and quickly navigate through your text.